YosubShin/koa/docs/QUICKSTART.md

 # Quick Start: Fine-Tuning & Evaluation on KOA

-Get started with fine-tuning and evaluating models on KOA in 5 minutes.
+Get started with training and evaluating models on KOA in 5 minutes.

 ## Setup (One Time)